 They’ll understand all the responsibilities involved with owning a dog and help you in the training process.

 We hope you enjoyed our guide to how to train a dog to walk on a leash and other training tips and tricks.
-If you have a new pup and are looking for additional resources, don’t forget to check out our puppy guide.
+If you have a new pup and are looking for additional resources, don’t forget to check out our guide to raising puppies.